getgrav/grav-learn/pages/17/02.content/01.content-pages/doc.md

 In this example, we are explicitly setting the title, as well the taxonomy to **blog** so we can filter it later.
 The content after the second `---` is the actual content that will be compiled and rendered as HTML on your site.
 This is written in [Markdown](/17/content/markdown), which will be covered in detail in a future chapter.
 Just know that the `#`, `**`, and `_` markers translate to **heading 1**, **bold**, and **italics**, respectively.

+> [!CAUTION]
-!!
-Ensure you save your `.md` files as `UTF-8`-encoded files.
+> Ensure you save your `.md` files as `UTF-8`-encoded files.
 This will ensure they work with language-specific special characters.

 ### Summary Size and Separator